dg1223/azure-data-scientist/README.md

 # azure-data-scientist
-My solutions to challenge notbooks that are provided in the training module for Azure Dsta Scientist Associate training module 'Create machine learning models '
+My solutions to challenge notbooks that are provided in the training module 'Create machine learning models' for the Azure Dsta Scientist Associate certification.